dairycultist/boobcraft/README.md

 im not adding multiplayer.
 I might also fix the resolution at 400x240 we'll see :3

+I'll need to make a header file for all the "implement these" parts of the game engine. including for informing resource incorperation...

+GLEW is installed and compiled as part of the program, but the other libraries must be present on your machine already.

 ### References

 [Miku model used for testing](https://sketchfab.com/3d-models/hatsune-miku-low-poly-6668784e9dfa46ba92bc28f85d8154e5)